sfc-gh-eraigosa/dotfiles/README.md

 myhome
 ----

-Ubuntu Bash Home profile setup, includes vimrc's profiles some git commands
+Ubuntu Bash/zsh Home profile setup, includes vimrc's profiles some git commands

 I plan to use this primarly to manage my ux home directory across various systems where i plan to use git and cli based tools.
 I want a nice